SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** None.

-**megaTinyCore note:** This is broken almost everywhere, don't try to use the D-latch sequential logic.
-The D Flip Flop can be used instead for almost all use cases (as far as I can tell, the only difference is the R signal, which is not there on the D-latch).
-It's not like many people are using the CCL's at all, let alone sequential logic, however nifty the functionality is.
+**megaTinyCore note:** This is broken on anything released before 2020.
+Don't try to use the D-latch sequential logic on 0/1-series parts.
+The D Flip-Flop can be used instead for many use cases, though it is clocked, which may make it less convenient than the latch.

 ### RTC - Real-Time Counter
 #### Any Write to the `RTC.CTRLA` Register Resets the RTC and PIT Prescaler